hotwax/oms-documentation/deployment&configuration/tathya/creatingRoles/list&ModifyRoles.md

 Start by searching for and listing all the charts created for your project.
 This ensures that users with this role can access dashboards containing these specific charts.

+{% hint style="info" %}
-**Note:** A single chart can be present in multiple dashboards.
+A single chart can be present in multiple dashboards.
 If a chart is listed in the permissions of a role, any dashboard containing that specific chart becomes eligible for access by users assigned to that role.
+{% endhint %}

 Once you've filled in the necessary details, click "Save" to create the new role.